DavidMHoang/warzone-bunker-codes/README.md

-# warzone-bunker-codes
+# COD: Warzone Bunker Code python program
-This was a small script for my friends and I to use to see dial pad bunker codes in COD: Warzone
+This was a small program for my friends and I to use to see dial pad bunker codes in COD: Warzone easier.